ForeseTech/HowWhatWhy/PHPToMySQLConnections.md

 SQL stands for Structured Query Language.
 It is a language which we use to insert, retrieve and update data in databases.
 It has various implementations and one of these implementations is MySQL.
 Think of SQL like Tamil; you have Chennai Tamil, Madurai Tamil and so many other dialects of the same language.
 Each of these are very similar but have slight modifications.
 Similarly, MySQL is a *dialect* of SQL and one of the most popular.

+All data is stored in a database in the form of tables.
+If you're not familiar with SQL, please go learn.

 ### So, how do make them work together?

 Sometimes, Batman and Robin don't get along and you need Alfred to come and sort things between them.
 In the same way, PHP and MySQL don't just somehow work together magically, you need to use something called PDO to make them seamlessly work with each other.